Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Introduction

 Increasingly larger degrees of automation in experimental synthesis and characterization workflows provide the path to use the same optimization strategies employed in simulation workflows to accelerate the discovery and design of materials.
 Once data from both domains exist in the same framework, leveraging the strengths of both approaches simultaneously becomes possible and provides further opportunities for acceleration.
-Instead of triggering a calculation based on a suggestion provided by an optimizer, one can easily envision alternatively triggering a synthesis~\cite{coley2019robotic} and/or characterization routine to obtain the next (\textit{real}) material's properties in a discovery cycle.
+Instead of triggering a calculation based on a suggestion provided by an optimizer, one can easily envision alternatively triggering a synthesis~\cite{coley2019robotic} and/or characterization routine to obtain the next (\textit{real}) material's properties in a discovery cycle~\cite{Kraus2024}.
+In addition, latent knowledge from literature could also be seamlessly included as prior knowledge to predict material properties~\cite{Tshitoyan2019,Zhang2024}.
 Ultimately, a global optimizer in a discovery cycle can then autonomously choose the \textit{best} next step w.r.t. cost, time, or uncertainty: either trigger a simulation or synthesis plus characterization of a real sample.
-Further potential for optimization and acceleration lies in the possibility directly accessing all previously measured and calculated properties and exploit existing knowledge to guide the optimization in the \textit{current} search space.
+Further potential for optimization and acceleration lies in the possibility to efficiently access all previously measured and calculated properties and exploit existing knowledge to guide the optimization in the \textit{current} search space.